JettN/cse15l-lab-reports/lab1.md

 ---
 ## Remotely Connecting
-After selecting Git Bash as your default profile for your terminal on VScode, type `ssh cs15lwi23zz@ieng6.ucsd.edu`, replacing zz with the letters in your account, into your terminal.
+After selecting Git Bash as your default profile for your terminal on VScode, open the terminal by pressing ctrl + ` and type `ssh cs15lwi23zz@ieng6.ucsd.edu`, replacing zz with the letters in your account, into your terminal.
 You may receive a message asking if you want to continue connecting, to which you can respond with yes.
 Then, enter your password after being prompted to do so (*you will not be able to see your password when you type it*).

 ![Image](LoggingIn.jpg)